BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-Perhaps partly because of the book's plausible realism, it's easy to slip into identifying with Sam Gribley.
+Perhaps because of the book's plausible realism, it's easy to slip into identifying with Sam Gribley.
-His practical struggles against nature, his thoughtful alignment with nature, his cunning use of tools, his exaltation at being so enmeshed in nature.
+His practical struggles against nature, his thoughtful alignment with nature, his cunning use of tools, his exaltation to be so enmeshed in nature.
 </p>

 <p>
-In one scene, Sam is preparing to eat a rabbit caught by his falcon Frightful.
+In one scene, Sam is preparing to eat a rabbit caught by his pet falcon Frightful.
 He feels an intrinsic "pull" toward eating the liver.
-This is explained as a primal pull toward a source of vitamin C during the winter when sources of it are scarce.
+This is explained as a primal pull toward a source of vitamin C during the winter, when sources of it are scarce.
 </p>

 <blockquote>